-- All history majors are required to demonstrate chronological breadth by taking at least one course in early and one in modern history within their chosen concentration. - History majors with geographic concentrations are also required to take at least two history courses outside their concentration and in separate geographic areas.
-For instance, a student concentrating in U.S. history is required to take at least one class each in European and in World history.
-The two courses outside the concentration may be at any level but students should keep in mind that they may only take a total of four courses below the 300-level for major credit (this includes AP and IB credits). - Majors with thematic concentrations must explore at least two geographic areas within the concentration, at or above the 300-level.
+- All history majors are required to demonstrate chronological breadth by taking at least one course in early history and one in modern history within their chosen concentration. - History majors with geographic concentrations are also required to take at least two history courses outside their concentration and in separate geographic areas.
+The two courses outside the concentration may be at any level but students should keep in mind that they may only take a total of four (4) courses below the 300-level for major credit (this includes AP and IB credits). - Majors with thematic concentrations must explore at least two geographic areas within the concentration.
 General Studies majors automatically satisfy the geographic breadth requirement.